shinyorg/shiny/input/docs/localization/gettingstarted.md

 - Add mobile/server shared resx text provider (localized error message handling)
 - Add mobile specific resx text provider (default app localization when the db one has no matching key - e.g. empty at first launch)

+Behavior:
-So when the app starts, it will be localized with "en" culture wich is the invariant one for each provider As it's the first launch, my database is empty so it will load and cache "en" localized resources from YourSharedResourcesDesignerClass first, then from YourMobileResourcesDesignerClass
+- When the app starts, it will be localized with "en" culture wich is the invariant one for each provider
+- As it's the first launch, my database is empty so it will load and cache "en" localized resources from YourSharedResourcesDesignerClass first, then from YourMobileResourcesDesignerClass
-At this moment, AvailableCultures should contain English, French, French (France), Spanish.
+- At this moment, AvailableCultures should contain English, French, French (France), Spanish.
-Then, somewhere in my loading script, my data service pull resources from remote server into local database.
+- Then, somewhere in my loading script, my data service pull resources from remote server into local database.
-From there, I can manualy initialize again the plugin to refresh AvailableCultures wich should now conatin English, French, French (France), Italian, Spanish.
+- From there, I can manualy initialize again the plugin to refresh AvailableCultures wich should now conatin English, French, French (France), Italian, Spanish.